Sherry099/My-demo/README.md

 # My-demo
-Tis is my first repo
+This is my first repo